buzzfeed-openlab/deskbot/README.md

 ## Step 8: Attach to Desk

 Screw the box into your desk, with the ping sensor facing down.
-Make sure that the ping sensor isn't pointing at anything.
+Make sure that the ping sensor isn't blocked by anything.
 Enjoy.